JHarrison89/rails-api-session-auth-template/README.md

 ## bcrypt
 Used to hash and store passwords securely.<br>
-Note: the `User.my_password == "my password"` method only works within a session where the password has been set. <br>
-It cannot be used to check passwords ad-hock. <br>
+Note: the `User.my_password == "my password"` method only works within a session where the password has been set and cannot be used to check passwords ad-hock. <br>

 Gem documentation [bcrypt-ruby](https://github.com/bcrypt-ruby/bcrypt-ruby)